 The challenge in either case is to find the closest replacement, or the most seamless migration available.
-You also need the fastest possible runtimes, precisely the same output results, a reliable vendor dedicated to the success of your transition and production operations, and a platform that modernizes and delivers related data transformation, reporting, conversion, and security options at the same time.
+You also need the fastest possible runtimes, precisely the same output results, a reliable vendor dedicated to the success of your transition and production operations, and a target platform that modernizes and delivers related data transformation, reporting, conversion, and security options at the same time.

-These utilities successfully upgrade many third-party sort functions, and translate legacy sort parms to CoSort Sort Control Language (SortCL) programs that run open systems.
-More than 35 years of innovative performance and functional development on open systems means faster production of the same results, and new metadata for concurrent data transformation, migration, protection, and reporting.
+IRI has continually developed, delivered, and improved sorting and sort migration technologies for open systems platforms.
+More than 40 years of innovative performance and functional development on "open systems" means faster production of the same results, and new metadata for concurrent data transformation, migration, protection, and reporting.

 IRI CoSort includes free, automated sort job converters for z/OS MVS and VSE sort parms.
 These utilities successfully upgrade many third-party sort functions, and translate JCL parms to functionally equivalent CoSort Sort Control Language (SortCL) programs.

 Another exciting option is through proxy coupling technology from Proximal Systems Corporation (PSC), wherein CoSort (called PSCsort in that case) jobs run seamlessly from DF-SORT parms in z/OS, but operate in the z/Linux IFL automatically.

 Along with either offloading method, CoSort provides a full range data transformation, reporting, protection, and prototyping functionality.
 Consider all the other data management and manipulation functions that SortCL performs at no additional cost.